Helsinki-NLP/lm-vs-mt/README.md

 This repo has git-lfs enabled as we also host fairseq model weights (`./model_weights`) in this repo.
 You can skip those LFS by
 `GIT_LFS_SKIP_SMUDGE=1 git clone git@github.com:Helsinki-NLP/lm-vs-mt.git`

+Release the processed dataset for pretraining here https://a3s.fi/mickusti-2005099-pub/lm-vs-mt_data.tar.gz

 ## Citation

 ```
-@article{li2024stacksbetteronecomparison,
+@inproceedings{li2024stacksbetteronecomparison,
-      title={Two Stacks Are Better Than One: A Comparison of Language Modeling and Translation as Multilingual Pretraining Objectives},
+      title={A Comparison of Language Modeling and Translation as Multilingual Pretraining Objectives},
       author={Zihao Li and Shaoxiong Ji and Timothee Mickus and Vincent Segonne and Jörg Tiedemann},
       year={2024},
-      eprint={2407.15489},
-      archivePrefix={arXiv},
-      primaryClass={cs.CL},
+      booktitle={Proceedings of EMNLP},
       url={https://arxiv.org/abs/2407.15489},
 }
 ```